vcr/vcr/README.md

   response includes a `content_length` header and you are using an HTTP client that relies on this.
 Mechanize will raise an `EOFError` when the `content_length` header does not match the response body length.
-The solution is to use Psych, the new YAML engine included in Ruby 1.9.
+One solution is to use Psych, the new YAML engine included in Ruby 1.9.
 VCR attempts to use Psych if possible, but you may have to [re-compile ruby 1.9](http://rhnh.net/2011/01/31/psych-yaml-in-ruby-1-9-2-with-rvm-and-snow-leopard-osx) to use it.
 See [this issue](https://github.com/myronmarston/vcr/issues#issue/43) for more info.
+You can also use the `:update_content_length_header` cassette option to ensure the header has the correct value.

 ## Development